-If questions regarding the study have not already been answered by the FAQs you can contact the Infoline in the StudiOS building under + 49 (0) 541 969 7777 or send inquiries to firstname.lastname@example.org.
-Inquiries sent to email@example.com will of course be answered.
-The staff of the Admissions Office attempts to process your request without major delays but ask for your indulgence if this is not done to the usual extent due to increased inquiries.
+If you cannot find the answer to your question in our FAQs, you can call the Infoline (StudiOS) at + 49 (0) 541 969 7777 or send your request to firstname.lastname@example.org or email@example.com.
+The staff of the Admissions Office and the Info-Line attempts to process your request without major delays but ask for your indulgence if this is not done to the usual extent due to increased inquiries.
 In case you have individual questions about examinations, please contact the examination office responsible for you or your examiner directly.

 Can applications be submitted to the Admissions Office via e-mail?